aander71/Final-Project/README.md

 R Markdown

 This Markdown Report is an extensive professional portfolio for me to pull from when applying for jobs and creating targeted resumes.
-I have been wanted to put this together for awhile as I am starting to apply for real jobs next year, so this assignment was perfect for compiling these things into an organized doc.
+I have been wanting to put this together for awhile as I am starting to apply for real jobs next year, so this assignment was perfect for compiling these things into an organized doc.